 The book: Building a StoryBrand: Clarify Your Message So Customers Will Listen $17-20

 The book is a #1 Wall Street Journal Bestseller and an Amazon Best Seller.
 The book is well written and easy to read.
 You can buy it here.

 Business Made Simple University: $275/year

 StoryBrand launched Business Made Simple University (BMSU) in 2019.
 BMSU is a great investment and very economical.
 The price is $275 per year per user.
 You get access to the messaging course which is the online version of the StoryBrand live workshop which sells for $2,995.
 So, the BMSU platform is a real steal.
 You can buy it here.

 This workshop is really well done.
 Don Miller, JJ Peterson, and Koula Callahan are the main speakers and teachers.
 This workshop is a great way to block off a couple of days and go clarify your message.
-It’s held in downtown Nashville and you’ll walk away with a clear message for your business and a clear structure on what you need for your sales funnel.
+Prior to COVID it was held in downtown Nashville.
+Now it’s a live stream workshop and you get the same great material for a lot lest money.
+You still walk away with a clear message for your business and a clear structure on what you need for your sales funnel.

-At the workshop, participants are taught how to apply their newly clarified message to all of their marketing.
+In the live stream, participants are taught how to apply their newly clarified message to all of their marketing.
 Participants develop their one-liner, which helps them introduce the company.
-They also create the words for a web page, write marketing emails, create sales pitches, lead generating assets, and more.
+They also create the words for a web page, write marketing emails, create sales pitches, lead-generating assets, and more.

 The live workshop is a great experience and you’ll get some great business knowledge if you go.
-If you’d like to go you can register with this link.
+If you’d like to register for the live stream do it with this link.

 Hiring a StoryBrand Certified Guide: $1500 to $20,000 and up